 Simalo lives in Savai’i, which is as far away as you can get from the one eye doctor in Samoa.
 Simalo's parents were extremely worried for their daughter and future grandchild.
 Her Dad, a caring, humble man, was concerned as soon as her vision began to deteriorate.

 “She started to have problems with her eyes.
 We were very worried, I knew she needed to go to the doctor.
 But we had to wait because there wasn’t a doctor on the island, so her sight got worse and worse over the years.”

-For each person who is needlessly blind, there are others who give up a lot in their own lives to look after them.
+For each person who is needlessly blind, others give up a lot in their own lives to look after them.
 Simalo has a generous and loving family, but this still makes everything harder.
-Without this surgery the whole family would have pulled together and sacrificed to look after Simalo and her son.
-But this should never be necessary when there is an alternative.
-Especially one so readily available in other countries.
+Without this surgery, the whole family would have pulled together and sacrificed to look after Simalo and her son.
+But this should never be necessary when there is an alternative—especially one so readily available in other countries.

 “We will never forget this moment.
 We are so happy.”

 Her family were incredibly loving and supportive.
 They came to support Simalo as she had her second bandage off- dressed up for the occasion it was a celebration exploding with joy- and a few tears.
 Simalo looks forward to continuing that same warm and loving environment in her own new family.
 She gave birth to a healthy, beautiful baby boy just before Christmas.